Air digital asset management alternatives: Which DAM is best for your brand?

 One of the biggest perks of digital asset management is the ability to quickly prep images and videos for your marketing channels.
 It’s something Dash customers love—especially when it comes to resizing images with ease.

 In Dash, you can resize images before downloading, choosing from a range of social media presets or setting custom dimensions for web banners, email headers, and more.
-This saves marketing teams loads of time, allowing them to get visuals ready for social without constantly relying on a designer.
+This saves marketing teams and social media managers loads of time, allowing them to get visuals ready for social without constantly relying on a designer.

 Dash vs Air: Integrations